ghassani/miva-provision/README.md

 These are a set of libraries and wrappers for dealing with Miva Merchant Enterprise Provisioning.

+**Right now, only enterprise customers of Miva Merchant have access to use their provisioning API.
+This may or may not change in the future.**

 XML & SOAP Client
 ----
-This wrapper makes it super simple to programatically send your Miva Merchant
+This wrapper makes it super simple to programatically send your Miva Merchant Provisioning XML File to your Miva Merchant Installation.

 **Usage Example:**
 ```